-- For APRN education programs (degrees/certificates), evidence that transcripts or other official 3. documentation specify the APRN role and population focus of the graduate. - 4.
-Identification of the program's community of interest. - Appointment, promotion, and, when applicable, tenure policies or other documents defining faculty 5. expectations related to teaching, scholarship, service, practice, or other areas. - Major institutional and nursing unit reports and records for the past three years, such as strategic 6. planning documents and annual reports. - Reports submitted to and official correspondence received from applicable accrediting and regulatory 7. agencies since the last accreditation review of the nursing program. - 8.
-Catalogs, student handbooks, faculty handbooks, personnel manuals, or equivalent information, including (among other things) academic calendar, recruitment and admission policies, grading policies, and degree/post-graduate APRN certificate program completion requirements. - 9.
-Program advertising and promotional materials directed at prospective students. - Documents that reflect decision-making (e.g., minutes, memoranda, reports) related to program mission 10. and governance. - 11.
+- 1. Mission, goals, and expected program outcomes. - 2.
+Copies of all professional nursing standards and guidelines used by the program. - 3.
+Evidence that the needs of the program's identified community of interest are considered by the program. - 4.
+Appointment, promotion, and, when applicable, tenure policies or other documents defining faculty expectations related to teaching, scholarship, service, practice, or other areas. - 5.
+Major institutional and nursing unit reports and records for the past three years, such as strategic planning documents and annual reports. - 6.
+Reports submitted to and official correspondence received from applicable accrediting and regulatory agencies since the last accreditation review of the nursing program. - 7.
+Catalogs, student handbooks, faculty handbooks, personnel manuals, or equivalent documentation referencing (among other things) academic calendars, recruitment and admission policies, clinical requirements, grading policies, and degree/post-graduate APRN certificate program completion requirements. - 8.
+Program advertising and promotional materials. - 9.
+For APRN education programs (degrees/certificates), evidence that transcripts or other official documentation specify the APRN role and population focus of the graduate. - 10.
+Documents that reflect decision-making (e.g., minutes, memoranda, reports) related to program mission and governance. - 11.
 Organizational charts for the parent institution and the nursing unit. - 12.
 Program policies related to formal complaints.

-STANDARD II
+Standard II